buildkite-plugins/vault-secrets-buildkite-plugin/README.md

 When writing test plans, note that secrets are processed in the order they appear in the list returned from the Vault.

 ### Testing the pipeline
-You can test the pipeline locally using the `bk cli`
+You can test the pipeline locally using the `bk cli`.
+Passing the `-E BUILDKITE_PLUGIN_DOCKER_COMPOSE_RUN_LABELS=false` value will prevent the docker-compose plugin from trying to use variables that don't exist when running the pipeline locally.

 ```bash
 bk local run -E BUILDKITE_PLUGIN_DOCKER_COMPOSE_RUN_LABELS=false